-Acknowledgements: Thank you to my editor Athena, as well as my other betas 3CP, Fezzik, Luq707, Raven, Regress, and Yoshi89 for their incredible work on this story.
+Acknowledgement: Thank you as always to my editor Fezzik, as well as my other betas Athena Hope, Luq707, Mr. 3CP, Raven0900, Regress, and Yoshi89 for their incredible work on this story.

 Self-Promotion: I have a Discord server where you can chat and read all of my chapters early.
-The next chapter is available there RIGHT NOW!
 If you would like to join, simply copy the link on my profile.
 You can do likewise to follow the ACI100 Twitter account — ACI_100 — for live updates and to check out my official website.

 If you would like to get my chapters even earlier than Discord and receive other, exclusive benefits whilst generously supporting me at the same time, I have a P*T*E*N page.
-Anyone who signs up to that page can read the next TEN CHAPTERS RIGHT NOW!
-That is the REST OF BOOK 2 IN ITS ENTIRETY!
-The link to that can also be found on my profile or on my website.
+The link to that can also be found on my profile.

 Harry Potter and the Perversion of Purity